Title should be brief and precisely describe the content of the article, maximum 15 words.

 Research findings are presented based on a logical sequence to form a story.
 The contents show facts/data and do not discuss the results.
 Tables and Numbers can be used, but do not repeat the same data in figures, tables, and text.
 To further clarify the description, subtitles can be used.
 Discussion is a basic explanation, relationship, and generalization indicated by the results.
 The description answers the research question.
 In case there are doubtful results, they should be displayed objectively.

 The main references are national and international journals and proceedings.
-All references must come from the most relevant, up-to-date sources and the minimum reference is 25.
+All references must come from the most relevant, up-to-date sources and the minimum reference is 25, we strongly recommend the use of reference management tools such as Mendeley and Zotero for compiling your references.
 References are written in IEEE style.
 Please use a consistent format for reference – see the example below (10pt):

 Wardana, I Nyoman Kusuma, Ngakan Nyoman Kutha Krisnawijaya, and I Wayan Aditya Suranata.
 2018.
 “Sub-1 GHz Wireless Nodes Performance Evaluation for Intelligent Greenhouse System.”
 TELKOMNIKA (Telecommunication Computing Electronics and Control) 16 (6): 2888. https://doi.org/10.12928/telkomnika.v16i6.11556